mes-uu/transmission-measurements-project/buoy/README.md

 6) Adding the weights

-   * A variable number of weights is fixed to the cross by inserting a long threaded bolt trough the center hole of the cross, loading it with washers with a diameter equal to the inner diameter of the weightlifting weights, adding the weights, adding a stirdy top to horizontally fixate the weigths, and fasterning the top for example with a wing nut.
+   * A variable number of weights is fixed to the cross by inserting a long threaded bolt trough the center hole of the cross, loading it with washers with a diameter equal to the inner diameter of the weightlifting weights, adding the weights, adding a sturdy top cover to horizontally fixate the weights, and fastening the top for example with a wing nut.

 ## Remarks

-* Vibrations caused by the ship during transits, and the perpetual motion in the water lossened the connections at the turnbuckles.
+* Vibrations caused by the ship during transits, and the perpetual motion in the water loosened the connections at the turnbuckles.
 This effect was supressed by using zip ties as described in step 3 above.
-This imporived but did not completely solve the issue.
+This improved but did not completely solve the issue.
 The same applies to the screw-locks of the retaining rings, which worked reliably during 12h when strongly tightened

 <!--
 [//]: # (* Lifting and towing: The )